 Use a slotted spoon or tongs to remove chicken pieces.
 Let the chicken pieces cool until you can handle them well enough to remove the meat.
 Remove the meat from the bones and save for other uses.
 (It’s great for chicken enchiladas, chicken casseroles, etc.)

-- Simmer the carcass or bones on low.
+Add water, bones and other ingredients to a stock pot.
+Cover with water.
+Bring your stock pot to a boil, reduce the heat and simmer the carcass or bones on very low heat.
 The more you simmer, the better. minimum of 4-6 hours (or more)!

 If you only have a few bones, this is a great way to make broth.
 This is the option I go to more and more often.
 The broth turns out so full of gelatin from the bones that it sets up when you cool it.
 Super, super healthy!